Resolution Methods

 • One thing the judge is most unlikely to consider is the position of the general boundary shown on Land Registry's title plans for the parties' respective properties.
 To understand why, you need only read the Joint Statement made by Land Registry and Ordnance Survey.

-• It is often the case that the description of the boundary in the original title deeds (i.e the first conveyance relating to the parcel of land) is ambiguous.
+• It is often the case that the description of the boundary in the original title deeds (i.e. the first conveyance relating to the parcel of land) is ambiguous.
 Given that the boundary was created by the vendor who first sold the parcel of land, and that the conveyance is an expression of the original vendor's intentions, the judge may wish to deduce (with help from the barristers, and/or the experts, and/or the witnesses of fact) what those intentions were.

 • In an attempt to uncover the original vendor's intentions some judges will admit extrinsic evidence, such as contemporary documents (maps, planning drawings, photographs and aerial photographs).

 • Sometimes it is necessary, for lack of contemporary extrinsic evidence, to use more recent extrinsic evidence to identify the position of the legal boundary by paper title.
 Such evidence may include the subsequent actions of the owners of the land to either side of the disputed boundary.
-Some judges have taken such evidence into account whilst other judges have ruled it irrelevant to an an understanding of the original vendor's intentions (see Solicitor's Journal, Vol 154 No. 27, 13 Jul 2010, pp 13, 14).
+Some judges have taken such evidence into account whilst other judges have ruled it irrelevant to an understanding of the original vendor's intentions (see Solicitor's Journal, Vol 154 No. 27, 13 Jul 2010, pp 13, 14).

 Having established the position of the legal boundary by paper title, the judge will want to consider whether its position has been modified by any subsequent action or process, such as:

 • an agreement, or a purported agreement, (whether written or verbal) as to the position of the boundary that may have been made by the litigants, or between their predecessors in title - the court would normally uphold such an agreement.
+A decision made by Megarry J. in Neilson v Poole (1969) 20 P&CR 909 holds that "a boundary agreement is in its nature, an act of peace, quieting strife and avoiding litigation and so it is to be favoured in the law"

 • estoppel